 Built or Bought?

-TL;DR: If you value time-to-part, consistency, and support, buy a ready printer.
-If you value learning, customisation, and repairability—and you can invest the time—build.
+TL;DR: If the priority is time-to-part, consistency, and support, buy a ready printer.
+If the priority is learning, customisation, and repairability, and you can invest the time, build.
 The right answer is the one that ships your parts reliably within your own constraints of budget, time, and tolerance.

 Why this question keeps coming up